fransyozef/basic-login-angular/README.md

 # Basic login project with Angular 6
 This is a example of a login with Angular6.
 Well it's not only login, its actually authentication and it's basic pattern.
+I've also got a Medium post about this project : https://medium.com/@fransyozef/a-basic-angular-dashboard-template-with-authentication-5785e1a793a

 ## Reinventing the wheel again
 Every project I have authentication (web or mobile), I keep repeating myself and write the authentication layer from scratch.
 As I get older, I wanted to have a basic goto authentication template to work with.
 So that's the reason of this little sample project.